zpencer/gradle/subprojects/docs/src/docs/release/notes.md

 The following are the newly deprecated items in this Gradle release.
 If you have concerns about a deprecation, please raise it via the [Gradle Forums](https://discuss.gradle.org).

+### Deprecation of `--no-rebuild`

+This option was introduced in very early version of Gradle when up-to-date checking was still rather expensive, which is no longer the case.
+We're to remove this option to avoid users' confusion.

 <!--
 ### Example deprecation
 -->